Imedaforyou/Imedaforyou.github.io/index.md

     #background_style: bg-info
     title: At Your Service
     services:
-      - title: Sturdy Templates
+      - title: Real-time detection
-        text: Our templates are updated regularly so they don't break.
+        text: Suspicious tissues and lesions are automatically detected and displayed on the main monitor in real time.
         icon: bi-gem text-info
         url: https://startbootstrap.com/
-      - title: Ready to Ship
+      - title: Virtual Detection Support
-        text: You can use this theme as is, or you can make changes!
+        text: An intuitive marker on the screen alerts the user to the presence of a potential lesion in real time to allow for a smooth workflow!
         icon: bi-rocket-takeoff
       - title: Up to Date
         text: We update dependencies to keep things fresh.
         icon: bi-activity
-      - title: Made with Love
+      - title: Compatibility
-        text: You have to make your websites with love these days!
+        text: This device is compatible with all of the endoscopy device brands.
         icon: bi-heart-fill
-      - title: Other 1
+      - title: Improve Adenoma Detection Rate (ADR)
-        text: Some not-so long text here.
+        text: The system will provide permanent, non-distracted support, may help to detect difficult-to-catch lesions and aims to accelerate the learning curve.
         icon: bi-emoji-heart-eyes
-      - title: Other 2
+      - title: Sensitive detection mode
-        text: Some not-so long text here.
+        text: It can detect diminutive sessile polyps (hard to detect).
         icon: bi-emoji-sunglasses-fill

   - type: portfolio.html